What Should I Do If I Get Into a Crash With an Uninsured Driver?

 If you are able, be sure and get as much information as you can about the other driver.
 Whether you were at fault or not or you live in an at-fault or no-fault state, getting the name, address and phone number of the other driver may be critical down the line for your car insurance claim.

 According to current statistics, it’s believed that an estimated 25 percent of drivers on U.S. roads are without auto insurance.
 A huge and expensive problem for everyone, uninsured motorists causing accidents cost those unfortunately involved not only money in property damage and personal injury, but also in higher insurance premiums for all drivers who are legally insured.

-In addition, while uninsured/underinsured motorist insurance coverage is not required in Texas, the costs to taxpayers associated with the prosecution of uninsured drivers, including court fees and incarceration, has become an undue burden.
+In addition, while uninsured motorist/underinsured motorist insurance coverage is not required in all states, the costs to taxpayers associated with the prosecution of uninsured drivers, including court fees and incarceration, has become an undue burden.
 Surprisingly, many people don’t fully understand the situation or what happens when an accident occurs involving an uninsured motorist.

-Furthermore, if you have insurance and the accident is your fault, then you’re liable and your insurance company must pay for damages you caused, regardless of whether they have insurance or not.
+Furthermore, if you have insurance in an at-fault state and the accident is your fault, then you’re liable and your insurance company must pay for damages you caused, regardless of whether the other driver has insurance or not.
 The evident drawback to reporting an accident to your insurer is that your annual premiums are likely to go up.
 But, it’s still better than facing the possibility of having your coverage dropped or facing legal action.

 Regardless of the circumstances, the safest bet is to call the police to the scene.
 Although you may be looking at a rate hike, it’s still better than getting suckered by a scam or being accused of breaking the law.
 Protect yourself and check into adding uninsured/ underinsured coverage to your existing policy.

 Don’t leave anything to chance.
-Make sure you’re getting the best rate on your auto insurance.
+Freeway Insurance will make sure you’re getting the best rate on your auto insurance.
 Why not get a free auto insurance quote today?